Why Sink Repair Matters in Winter Garden, FL

 Leaky Faucets and Drips

 That slow drip-drip-drip sound isn’t just annoying—it can waste hundreds of gallons of water yearly.
-Faucet leaks can cause utility bills to spike and lead to water damage.
+A leaky faucet can cause utility bills to spike and lead to water damage.

 Typical Causes: